esa/torchquad/paper/paper.md

 Although GPU-based implementations for multidimensional numerical integration in Python exist, many of these packages do not allow fully automatic differentiation [@borowka2019gpu], which is crucial for many machine learning applications [@Baydin2018autodiffinML].
 Recently, to fill this gap, the packages \texttt{VegasFlow} [@VegasFlow-Paper; @VegasFlow-Package] and \texttt{ZMCintegral} [@ZMCintegral; @ZMCintegral-code] were developed.
 Both of these implementations are, however, based on the TensorFlow library [@Tensorflow], and there are currently no packages available that enable more than one-dimensional integration in PyTorch.
 Additionally, the available GPU-based Python packages that allow fully automatic differentiation rely solely on Monte Carlo [@ZMCintegral] or VEGAS [@VegasFlow-Paper] methods.
-Even though such methods offer good speed\textendash accuracy trade-offs for problems having more than four dimensions, $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton\textendash Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].
+Even though such methods offer good speed\textendash accuracy trade-offs for problems of higher dimensionality, $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton\textendash Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].

 Thus, to the authors' knowledge, \texttt{torchquad} is the first PyTorch-based module for $n$-dimensional numerical integration.
 Furthermore, it incorporates several deterministic and stochastic methods, including Newton\textendash Cotes formulas and VEGAS Enhanced, which allow obtaining high-accuracy estimates for varying dimensionality at configurable computational cost as controlled by the maximum number of function evaluations $N$.
 It is, to the authors' knowledge, also the first GPU-capable implementation of VEGAS Enhanced [@VegasEnhanced-paper], which improves on its predecessor VEGAS by introducing an adaptive stratified sampling strategy, called \textit{importance sampling}.